-Year Ended December 31,
+Year Ended Dece ecember 31,

 2012 2011

-(in millions)
+(in mi llions)

-\$ 8,206.6 \$ 7,285.7
+Total revenues 9 8,206.6 \$ 7,285.7

-518.3 391.6
+Net earnings attributable to FNF common shareholders 518.3 391.6

 Other Acquisitions

 Digital Insurance, Inc.

 On December 31, 2012, we acquired Digital Insurance, Inc. ("Digital Insurance").
 Total consideration paid was \$98.2 million in cash, net of cash acquired of \$3.1 million.
 We consolidated the operations of Digital Insurance as of December 31, 2012.
 Digital Insurance is the nation's leading employee benefits platform specializing in health insurance distribution and benefits management for small and mid-sized businesses.